YiwenMao/d4pdf-front-detection-model-analysis/README.md

 ## Overview

-This repository contains the source code used to develop, apply, and evaluate machine-learning models for detecting surface weather fronts and identifying Baiu-front days from d4PDF global climate model (GCM) simulations.
-It also includes analysis scripts used to calculate statistics, bootstrap uncertainty, and generate figures for the associated manuscript.

-The workflow includes:

-1. development and evaluation of a U-Net model for frontal-location detection,
-2. development and evaluation of an XGBoost model for Baiu-front-day identification,
-3. application of the trained models to d4PDF experiments,
-4. generation of derived front datasets,
-5. statistical analysis of historical and future experiments, and
-6. production of manuscript figures.
+This repository contains the source code used in the manuscript:

+**Predicting the Spatiotemporal Evolution of Baiu Fronts under Climate Change by Machine Learning**

+The code supports the development, evaluation, and application of machine-learning models used to detect the timing and spatial locations of Baiu fronts from historical observations, reanalysis data, and d4PDF global climate model (GCM) simulations.

+In this study, a U-shaped convolutional neural network (U-Net) is used to predict frontal locations, and an extreme gradient boosting (XGBoost) model is used to predict the timing of Baiu fronts.
+The trained models are then applied to past and future d4PDF experiments to investigate how the temporal and spatial evolution of Baiu fronts may change under climate warming.

 ## Related manuscript

-This repository supports the manuscript:

-**[Insert manuscript title here]**

-Submitted to **Earth's Future (AGU)**.

-## Authors
+**Title:** Predicting the Spatiotemporal Evolution of Baiu Fronts under Climate Change by Machine Learning

-- Yiwen Mao, Hokkaido University
+**Authors:** Yiwen Mao, Tomohito J. Yamada
-- Tomohito J. Yamada, Hokkaido University
+**Affiliation:** Department of Engineering, Hokkaido University
+**Journal:** Earth's Future (AGU)
+**Corresponding author:** Yiwen Mao (ymaopanda@eng.hokudai.ac.jp)

+## Scientific summary

+Baiu fronts are quasi-stationary, zonally oriented frontal zones that often bring extreme rainfall as they move from south to north during summer in East Asia.
+Their occurrence is intermittent and highly variable in both time and space.

+This repository contains the code used to develop AI-based front-detection models and apply them to d4PDF GCM simulations under historical and future climate conditions.
+The associated manuscript shows that days with Baiu fronts tend to increase overall in a warmer climate, by up to about one week during JJA, but the changes vary substantially by month, region, and warming level.

+The study suggests that under stronger warming, Baiu-front days tend to decrease between 30°N and 40°N and increase south of 30°N in June and July, while under moderate warming, front days generally increase south of 40°N in July.
+August shows a small increase in front days in both warming scenarios, suggesting a slightly longer rainy period.

+## Key points

+- Machine learning models trained using historical observations and reanalysis data are used to automatically detect Baiu fronts.
+- The trained models are applied to detect Baiu fronts in past and future d4PDF GCM experiments.
+- Days with Baiu fronts tend to increase both temporally and spatially, but strong regional and monthly variability is expected.

 ## Purpose of this repository

-The code in this repository is provided to support transparency, peer review, and reproducibility of the analysis presented in the manuscript.
-It includes scripts for model development, prediction, evaluation, and downstream climate analysis based on d4PDF simulations.
+This repository is intended to support transparency, reproducibility, and peer review of the analysis presented in the manuscript.
+It includes scripts for:

+- development of the U-Net and XGBoost models,
+- model evaluation,
+- application of trained models to d4PDF simulations,
+- generation of Baiu-front and non-Baiu-front datasets,
+- bootstrap and multimodel statistical analysis,
+- and production of manuscript figures.

 ## Repository contents

-The repository contains Python scripts for the following main tasks:

-### 1. Model development and evaluation
+### Model development and evaluation

 - `develop_model1_unet.py`
-  Develops model 1, the U-Net model used to detect frontal locations.
+  Script used to develop model 1 (U-Net) for frontal-location detection.

 - `evaluate_unet.py`
-  Evaluates the U-Net model using F1 score, Cohen's kappa, and Matthews correlation coefficient (MCC); used to produce Fig. 2(a–f).
+  Calculates F1 score, Cohen's kappa, and Matthews correlation coefficient (MCC) to evaluate the U-Net model; used to produce Fig. 2(a–f).

 - `evaluate_unet_additional.py`
   Calculates additional evaluation metrics, including CSI, POD, SR, and bias; used to produce Figs. S7–S8.